JD1411GH/MovieFilter/README.md

 # MovieFilter
-Technology demonstrator for python GUI
+Technology demonstrator for python GUI using `PySide6`.
+SQLite database used with `dataset` APIs.
+Web frontend using `ReactJS`.